lyfeyaj/swipe/README.md

 > Swipe is the most accurate touch slider.
 It is extremely lightweight (only 6kb minified) and works across all browsers, including IE7+.

-> Support Angular.js and React.js
+> Support both Angular.js and React.js

 ## Note